 Sharks are some of the most capable and notorious predators in the sea and are often described as being blood-thirsty killers.
-Possibly one of the most frightening sights on earth is the sight of a shark with it’s mouth open ready to attack.
+Possibly one of the most frightening sights on earth is the sight of a shark with its mouth open ready to attack.
 They have devastating raw power and an incredible bite force which is among the highest in the world.
 But to go with that strength is row upon row of terrifying teeth, perfectly designed for ripping and tearing their prey.
-How many teeth do shark have?
+How many teeth do sharks have?
 Join us as we discover everything you need to know about shark teeth.

 Types of Shark Teeth